waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DIRECTIVE 1: IMMEDIATE DATA MANAGEMENT.** All data management (notepad updates, map markers, tool/agent refinement) is the HIGHEST priority and MUST be performed in the same turn a need is identified.
 - **DIRECTIVE 2: ACT ON DOCUMENTATION.** A documented lesson that does not result in a behavioral change is a critical failure of the learning loop.
 - **DIRECTIVE 3: ABANDON FAILED HYPOTHESES.** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
 - **DIRECTIVE 4: TRUST, BUT REFINE, AGENTS.** I must trust the outputs of my agents.
-If an agent's output seems incorrect, my first assumption should be that my understanding of the game state is flawed (e.g., my input was incomplete).
+If an agent's output seems incorrect, my first assumption should be that my understanding of the game state is flawed.
 If, after verification, the agent is suboptimal, I must refine it immediately.
 - **DIRECTIVE 5: PROACTIVELY AUTOMATE.** Before performing any complex or repetitive task, I must first consider if it can be automated with a new agent or tool.
 - **DIRECTIVE 6: PROACTIVE AGENT USE.** I must leverage existing agents like `puzzle_solver_agent` and `navigation_troubleshooter` when encountering navigational or environmental puzzles, instead of defaulting to manual trial-and-error.